How Language Holds Back Chinese Migrant’s Integration Into African Society

 By Jocelyne Kenne Kenne and Adams Bodomo1

-This policy brief draws from my sociolinguistic research to demonstrate the economic and social problems of insufficient linguistic integration among Chinese immigrants in Cameroon.
+This policy brief draws from my sociolinguistic research to show the economic and social problems caused by of insufficient learning of local languages among Chinese immigrants in Cameroon.
 According to some sources there are many as two million Chinese immigrants in Africa (Bodomo 2012).
-Since the ability to speak the language of the host country accounts for various forms of integration, Chinese immigrants limited competence of the host languages might portend social, economic, and political problems for both the Chinese immigrants and their host communities.
+The inability to speak the language of the host country has knock-on effects on migrants’ ability to integrate.
+We found that Chinese immigrants’ limited competence in English, French and local Cameroonian languages cause social, economic, and political problems for both the Chinese immigrants and their host communities.

 The escalation of Chinese migration in Africa

 Since the early 2000s, Chinese presence in Africa has grown considerably.
 Many Chinese are active in commercial activities in various African cities.
 They are engaged in wholesale and retail, primarily selling goods they import from China, such as clothes, shoes, bags, decorative items for the home, children’s toys, and electronics, among others.
 Chinese immigrants also set up restaurants and open clinics where they practice Traditional Chinese Medicine (TCM).
 Although language proficiency is a crucial driver of immigrant integration, many Chinese I interviewed, regardless of their length of stay and their job sector, barely speak the host languages of their new place.
 This leads to communication difficulties with locals, often manifested in regular disputes and high tensions.
-Furthermore, the Chinese immigrants poor command of the host languages was highlighted as the primary cause of their isolation.
+It also leaves them increasingly isolated.

-To increase immigrants’ level of self-reliance and to stimulate their social interaction and participation, many countries have made the proficiency in their national language a requirement for allowing adult migrants to enter their country or to be granted permanent residency or citizenship.
+Knowing local languages is key to increasing immigrants’ level of self-reliance and to stimulate their social interaction and participation.
+For this reason, many countries have made the proficiency in their national language a requirement for allowing adult migrants to enter their country or to be granted permanent residency or citizenship.
 For example, several western countries have language requirements, in line with the Common European Framework of Reference for Languages (CEFR), for certain categories of immigrants.
 In France, immigrants need to demonstrate level A2 of French in order to be granted a 10-year residence permit.
 In Germany, medical professions are regulated and migrants have to prove that they have at least a B2 level.
-Again, Germany requires basic German knowledge for (non-EU) spouses joining their partners.
+Germany also requires basic German knowledge for (non-EU) spouses joining their partners.
 This is to ensure that they can communicate in German from the moment they arrive in Germany and easily adapt to their new linguistic and cultural environment.
-Similarly, to migrate to Canada people who enter to work in an occupation are required by the legislation to demonstrate their language proficiency in English or French.
-Despite the increasing number of Chinese emigrating to Africa, there is still no emphasis on the language requirements that they should fulfill.
-These requirements should depend on the type of visa they are applying for and the duration of their stay.
-Paying little attention to the role of languages in policies for the integration of Chinese migrants might inevitably harm their linguistic integration in their new environment.
-I recently analyzed the linguistic practices of Chinese people living in Cameroon.
-Cameroon has a diverse linguistic profile.
-It has two official languages (French and English), 248 indigenous languages (Binam Bikoi, 2012), one contact variety as a lingua franca (CPE), and an urban youth code (Camfranglais).
-I asked 432 Chinese migrants whether they learned the Cameroonian official and/or national languages before migrating to Cameroon.
-The participants came from several economic sectors.
-Most of them were shopkeepers, others were doctors, teachers, businessmen, cooks, engineers, translators among others.
-Furthermore, the shortest stay of participants was less than a year, while the longest was 38 years.
+Similarly, to move to Canada for work, migrants are required to demonstrate English or French proficiency.

 Recommendations to improve Chinese interactions in African countries

-As the acquisition of the host country’s language is an important factor in the integration of immigrants, language requirements have become a crucial element of immigration and integration policies in many countries.
-Accordingly, this paper recommends that Chinese and African governments reflect on language policies on Chinese applying for long-stay visa or seeking residency in Africa.
-Immigrants’ language proficiency can be impacted by immigration policies.
-This might occur due to different language requirements and the use of formal language tests as conditions for obtaining entry visas, residence permits, or citizenship.
-Similarly, to improve cross-cultural communication between Chinese and Africans, official and/or private initiatives should be settled to encourage the Chinese to learn the languages of African countries before migrating to those countries.
+Learning a host country’s language is an important factor in the integration of immigrants.
+For this reason, language requirements have become a crucial element of immigration and integration policies in many countries.
+Following our study, we recommend that Chinese and African governments reflect on language policies for Chinese applying for long-stay visas or seeking residency in Africa.
+Improved policy will directly affect immigrants’ proficiency via language requirements and the use of formal language tests as conditions for obtaining entry visas, residence permits, or citizenship.
+Similarly, to improve cross-cultural communication between Chinese and Africans, official and/or private initiatives could encourage them to learn the languages of African countries before migrating to those countries.
 Better language proficiency would help them in their daily dealings in the host country.

-For the Chinese already living in African countries, centres providing courses can be set up to enable them to learn the host languages (and culture), which will help them for effective communication.
-Similarly, the learning of an African national language of the host country in which they reside should also be encouraged.
-Speaking a national language will likely positively impact their daily interactions and strengthen their relations with the locals.
+For Chinese nationals already living in African countries, centres providing courses can be set up to enable them to learn the host languages and cultures, which will improve communication.
+Similarly, the learning of local African languages should be encouraged.
+Making friends and making money both become easier when one speaks the language.

 Binam Bikoi, Charles (ed).
 2012.
 Atlas linguistique du Cameroun.
 Inventaire des langues.
 Tome 1.
 Yaoundé: Centre International de Recherche et de Documentation sur les Traditions et les Langues Africaines.